Zomni Logo

 CBT-I vs. Sleep Apps: Why Your "Tracker" Isn't Fixing Your Insomnia in 2026

 By 2026, nearly 70% of adults in developed nations are wearing some form of biometric sleep tracker.
-Whether it’s a ring, a watch, or a sensor tucked under your mattress, we have never had more data about our sleep.
-Yet, paradoxically, rates of chronic insomnia continue to climb.
+Rings, watches, mattress sensors — pick your poison.
+We've never had more data about our sleep.
+And yet?
+Insomnia rates keep climbing.
+That disconnect should tell you something.

-This gap between data and recovery is the fundamental difference between **passive sleep tracking** and **active clinical therapy** like Cognitive Behavioral Therapy for Insomnia (CBT-I).
-If you’re tired of watching your sleep score drop without a plan to raise it, it’s time to understand why your tracker might actually be part of the problem.
+That gap — between data and recovery — is the whole story.
+It's the difference between passive sleep tracking and active clinical therapy like CBT-I. If you're tired of watching your sleep score sink without a plan to raise it, keep reading.
+Your tracker might actually be part of the problem.

 The "Orthosomnia" Trap: When Tracking Becomes a Stressor